SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

 JavaScript, unlike Java, has no concept of classes and uses prototypal inheritance from the Window Object to define classes.

-In reality, the JavaScript object is created using the global Object class that is inherited from the Window Object like so: `const person = new Object();` as you will see from the Mozilla documentation.
+In reality, the JavaScript object is created using the global Object class that is inherited from the Window Object like so: `const person = new Object();` as you will see from the Mozilla documentation[3].

 ## What is the hierarchy of methods in a Java class?